 The discipline is methodologically multifaceted.
 Classical historical-critical methods are still used in close readings of the texts, while at the same time complemented by methods mainly from modern linguistics, literary criticism and history, as well as from the social sciences.
 The growing field of history of interpretation further contributes with methods linked to interpretative theory, hermeneutics and ideology criticism.
 In sum, insights from these areas do, to a considerable degree, contribute to the ongoing academic discussion about the character of religious language(s), as well as to the critical evaluation of the role of religion in contemporary society.

+Education at graduate level in Old Testament exegesis is offered in Sweden only at the universities of Lund and Uppsala, and in Lund, the PhD students are currently working on the following projects: The Pentateuch, or more specifically Leviticus and its purity laws, is the field of study of an ongoing research project.
+These biblical laws on disease are studied from the perspectives both of textual history and of social history, and the project aims at advancing the understanding of the growth and expansion of these laws over time, as well as their placement in the canon.
+Social anthropological perspectives enrich a close reading of the development of the laws, which in turn sheds light upon the social function of these laws in their original social contexts.
 Another project focuses on the final form of the Book of Psalms and the purpose of this collection.
 With the aid of redaction criticism and metaphor theory, relevant psalms are studied on the basis of the hypothesis that the Book of Psalms is an anthology.
 Redaction criticism is used to identify a possible final redaction, and metaphor theory is used to analyse notions of God in some important psalms in an attempt to trace the final redactors.
 The results from these investigations are then placed in relation both to similar redactional processes in Old Testament books from the same period and to an investigation of how the Book of Psalms was used at the time of its final shaping.

+The research seminar meets 4-6 times each term, once together with the research seminar for New Testament studies, and on some occasions every year together with the research seminars in Uppsala, Copenhagen, and Oslo, respectively.
+PhD students and teachers also partake in other seminars at Lund University as well as elsewhere in Sweden and abroad.
 The subject area thus forms a constitutive part of a full-scale and internationally strong university, of a theological faculty with a broad and in-depth expertise, and of a department of religious studies offering education clearly connected with ongoing research, a research that has its natural place in a modern university with a long history of closely interrelated faculties.